MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/DatabricksAzure.md

 To connect to Databricks from Power Query Online, take the following steps:

 1. In the Get Data experience, select the **Database** category.
-(Refer [here](/power-bi/transform-model/dataflows/dataflows-create) for instructions.)
+(Refer to [Creating a dataflow](/power-bi/transform-model/dataflows/dataflows-create) for instructions.)
 Shortlist the available Databricks connectors with the search box.
 Use the **Azure Databricks** connector for all Databricks SQL Warehouse data unless you've been instructed otherwise by your Databricks rep.

     ![Image of the Databricks connectors.](./media/databricksazure/filtered-connectors.png)

 2. Enter the **Server hostname** and **HTTP Path** for your Databricks SQL Warehouse.
-Refer [here](/azure/databricks/integrations/bi/jdbc-odbc-bi#get-server-hostname-port-http-path-and-jdbc-url) for instructions to look up your "Server hostname" and "HTTP Path".
+Refer to [Configure the Databricks ODBC and JDBC drivers](/azure/databricks/integrations/bi/jdbc-odbc-bi) for instructions to look up your "Server hostname" and "HTTP Path".
 You can optionally supply a default catalog and/or database under **Advanced options**.

     ![Connection Settings and Credentials.](./media/databricksazure/azconnect-setting-cred.png)